briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-    the amount paid for the taxable year under section 124.35 of the Codified Ordinances, shall be submitted to the Tax Commissioner, on a form and in the manner prescribed by the Tax Commissioner, on or before the fifteenth day of the fourth month following the end of the taxpayer’s taxable year.
+    the amount paid for the taxable year under section 124.35 of the Codified Ordinances, shall be submitted to the Tax Commissioner, on a form and in the manner prescribed by the Tax Commissioner, on or before the fifteenth day of the fourth month following the end of the taxpayer's taxable year.

     2. _(2)_ If a taxpayer has multiple taxable years ending within one calendar year, the taxpayer shall aggregate the facts and figures necessary to